 - will look at a book and turn the pages

-Every child develops at his or her own pace, but certain signs could indicate a delay in development.
-Talk to your doctor if your child shows any of these signs:
+Every child develops at their own pace.
+But some signs could indicate a delay in development.
+Talk to your doctor if your child:

 - walks with a limp or uneven stride